 1. Ham, Cheese, Egg & Lemon Sandwiches

-This delectable breakfast recipe is brought to you by chef Elizabeth Morehead from The Big Egg.
-Chef Elizabeth takes a traditional breakfast sandwich and turns it into something unbelievably gourmet and delicious with the addition of lemon curd.
+This delectable breakfast recipe is by Chef Elizabeth Morehead from The Big Egg.
+Chef Elizabeth takes traditional breakfast sandwich and turns it into a gourmet one.
+The addition of lemon curd made all the difference.

 2. Momofuku’s Steamed Buns

-Momofuku is one of the most popular and sought-after places to eat in one of the largest metropolitan cities in the world and it’s all thanks to these lovely little pork buns.
-This dish is a modern take on a classic oriental dish that normally features Peking duck and pancakes.
+Momofuku is one of the most popular and sought-after places to eat.
+Thanks to these lovely little pork buns.
+This dish is a modern take on a classic oriental dish.
 This recipe swaps out the duck for roasted pork belly and pancakes for steamed buns.
 The rest is, as they say, history.

 3. Korean Style Tacos

-This recipe is inspired by the one and only Kogi BBQ truck!
-The food truck to rule all food trucks got its start in 2008 and quickly found its way to stardom with in the guise of Mexican-Korean fusion fare.
-The result is traditional Mexican street tacos with Korean BBQ short ribs instead of carnitas.
+This BBQ food truck recipe got its inspiration from Kogi BBQ truck!
+The food truck to rule all food trucks got its start in 2008.
+It found its way to stardom within the guise of Mexican-Korean fusion fare.
+The result is traditional Mexican street tacos with Korean BBQ short ribs.
 Don’t keep your stomach waiting any longer!

 — Homemade Recipes (@BestHomeRecipes) January 16, 2017